I Just Can't Stop Loving You: Background, writing and recording

 For the duet ballad "I Just Can't Stop Loving You", Michael Jackson wanted to share vocals with Barbra Streisand or Whitney Houston.
 Streisand passed on the invitation because she had concerns about their large age difference (16 years), and thought the song's lyrics would be unbelievable for her and Jackson to sing together.
 Houston's label, Arista Records, thought that, if she performed on the song, it might detract from the promotion of her sophomore album, Whitney.
 Ultimately, a different singer duetted with Jackson on "I Just Can't Stop Loving You": Siedah Garrett, who co-wrote another one of Jackson's ballads called "Man in the Mirror" and performed backing vocals on it.
 Garrett had previously duetted on former Temptations member Dennis Edwards' "Don't Look Any Further".
 Garrett first came to the attention of producer Quincy Jones after auditioning for and winning a spot in the group Deco.
 She later signed as a recording artist with Jones' Warner Bros.-distributed Qwest Records.
-The singer was constantly sent song demos including one for "I Just Can't Stop Loving You", though she didn't know that the demo was a song written and sung by Jackson.
+The singer was constantly sent song demos including one for "I Just Can't Stop Loving You", though she did not know that the demo was a song written and sung by Jackson.
 While reporting for a recording session, Garrett thought that she was summoned to do overdubs for "Man in the Mirror".
 Instead she was surprised to learn that she'd been chosen to sing a duet with Jackson.

 The original album version of the song opened with Jackson cooing a spoken part backed by a longer version of the synth intro.
 According to Jackson, he recorded that part of the song while lying in bed.
 The intro went, in part, "I just want to lay next to you for a while.
 You look so beautiful tonight...
 A lot of people misunderstand me.
 That's because they don't know me at all.
 I just want to touch you and hold you..."
 This intro was mixed out on the 7" single, on future releases of Bad and on most compilation albums.
 An alternate version of the single, featuring the original mastered album version mix with the spoken word intro for "I Just Can't Stop Loving You" backed by the album outtake "Don't Be Messin' 'Round", was released in select Walmart stores in 2012 to mark the release of Bad 25.

 Sheet music for "I Just Can't Stop Loving You" sets the key of C major (C Mixolydian) with a tempo of 100 beats per minute.
 To some, it was reminiscent of Jackson's Motown classic "Got to Be There".